redpanda-data/connect/docs/inputs/README.md

 downloaded.
 Otherwise, the entire list of objects found when this input is created will be downloaded.
 Note that the prefix configuration is only used when downloading objects without SQS configured.

+If the download manager is enabled this can help speed up file downloads but results in file metadata not being copied.

 If your bucket is configured to send events directly to an SQS queue then you need to set the `sqs_body_path` field to where the object key is found